Struggling to pay off debt?

 - Always make your payments on time.

-- Always make the minimum payment if you cannot pay the total amount you owe.
+- Always make at least the minimum payment if you cannot pay the total amount you owe.

 - Contact the lender right away if you think you will have trouble making a payment.